You are here

 The BGTC aims to overcome major obstacles related to developing gene therapies.

 Basic Research: BGTC-funded scientists will focus on developing a better understanding of the basic biology of a common gene delivery vehicle, or vector, known as the adeno-associated virus (AAV).
 They will examine the biological and mechanistic steps of delivering vectors and the genes they carry into human cells, as well as activation of the genes in those cells.
 These results will provide important information for improving the efficiency of vector manufacturing and enhancing the therapeutic benefit of AAV gene therapy.

-Clinical Research: The BGTC program plans to conduct between three and six clinical trials for different rare diseases.
+Clinical Research: The BGTC program plans to conduct eight clinical trials for different rare diseases.
 These trials will employ different types of AAVs that have been used before in clinical trials.
 For these trials, the BGTC will focus on streamlining the path from studies in animal models of disease to human clinical trials.